3scale/apisonator/README.md

 container.

 This Docker container is persistent, so your changes will be kept the next time you enter it.
-If you want to use a temporary, throw-away container you'd just run `make bash`, since it will autoremove the container on exit.

-Getting rid of the persistent container is done with `make devclean`.
+Getting rid of the persistent container is done with `make dev-clean`, whereas removing its image is done using `make dev-clean-image`.

 #### Maintain your dependencies up-to-date